 Dance has a reputation of being available to a select few: those blessed with a particular body type, the privilege of expensive training and the rare talent to master challenging technique.
 Every Wednesday afternoon, an unlikely group of dancers comes together and defies convention to revel in the healing powers of dance that are beneficial and enjoyable for every body, including those with Parkinson’s disease.

 Reconnect offers a safe place to gain confidence in movement and explore new challenges within a supportive community.
 The class has evolved to include participants without PD who are also looking for an opportunity to share the joy of dance.

 "Before (Reconnect), I referred to my dancing as ‘pathetic.’
 Reconnect has given me a new perspective.
 I now view my dyskinetic movements as creative expressions of the inner self.
 Dance class is like getting out of jail for an hour and a half.
 It’s freedom, and it’s sweet for those of us with or without PD.
 Thank you for caring about us and transforming us."

 - Carol Jenkins, Reconnect Dancer

-Reconnect is growing fast: our class attendance has more than doubled over the past two years.
+Reconnect is growing fast: our class attendance has more than doubled over the past three years.
 Collectively, our participants travel over 400 miles round trip to come to class each week.
-During 2016, we brought the power of dance to over 1,500 people through classes, performances, presentations and demonstrations.
+During 2018, we brought the power of dance to over 1,500 people through classes, performances, presentations and demonstrations.
 The Reconnect program includes:

 Before (Reconnect), I referred to my dancing as ‘pathetic.’
 Reconnect has given me a new perspective.
 I now view my dyskinetic movements as creative expressions of the inner self.
 Dance class is like getting out of jail for an hour and a half.